okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 Okta sessions are created and managed with the [Session API](/docs/reference/api/sessions/).
 A session token is sent as part of a request, contained in a `sessionToken` parameter.
 If the request is successful, the session cookie is set with a `Set-Cookie` header in the response.

 >**Note:**: Use session cookies with browsers only.
-Using session cookies outside of a browser is subject to change and isn't supported or recommended by Okta.
+Okta doesn't support or recommend using session cookies outside of a browser because they're subject to change.

 > **Important**: By default, Classic Engine orgs ignore the `sessionToken` in a request if there's already a session cookie set in the browser.

 ## Retrieve a session cookie through the OpenID Connect authorization endpoint

-This scenario is ideal for deployment scenarios where you've implemented both a custom sign-in page and a custom landing page for your app.
-The sign-in page typically collects the user's credentials through an HTML form submit or POST and the web app validates the credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/sessions/#session-token).
+Use this deployment method in apps where you've implemented both a custom sign-in page and a custom landing page.
+The sign-in page typically collects the user's credentials through an HTML form submit or POST request.
+The web app then validates the credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/sessions/#session-token).

 After a session token is obtained, it can be passed into the [OpenID Connect authorize endpoint](/docs/reference/api/oidc/#authorize) to get an Okta session cookie.
 Executing this flow sets a cookie in the end user's browser and then redirects them back to the `redirect_uri` that is passed into the request.

-> **Note:** The session token may only be used **once** to establish a session.
-If the session expires or the user signs out of Okta after using the token, the user won't be able to reuse the same session token to get a new session cookie.
+> **Note:** The session token may only be used once to establish a session.
+The session token can't be used again if the session expires or if a user signs out of Okta after using the token.

 ### Request example